nuxeo-sandbox/nuxeo-studioviz/README.md

 This plug-in enables the visualization of the studio configuration based on graphviz.

 ## List of Items Displayed
-There are 3 types of graphs:
+There are 2 types of graphs:
 - The Data Model: Document Types, Schemas and Facets
-- The View for Content Views, Forms Layouts and Tabs related to the Document Types
 - The Business Rules showing the relations between User Actions, Automation Chains/Scriptings and Event Handlers

 ## GraphViz